What Is the Stress Cycle?

 A kiss.

-Anything that initiates a release of feel good hormones.
+Do anything that initiates a release of feel good hormones.
 This will assure your body and your brain that everything is good, the world is a safe place.
 That means the danger is over.

 Have a good old cry.